dyeeee/GamerBox/README.md

 ### Note

+1. When using the yarn add command to download dependencies (especially Ant Design dependencies), you may be prompted for network connection problem, even though your network is normal.
+Please try several times if you meet this problem.
-1. Since the data request is based on steamAPI, it may take some time to load if the network quality is not good.
+2. Since the data request is based on steamAPI, it may take some time to load if the network quality is not good.
-2. The personal detail page needs to enter the personal steamID.
+3. The personal detail page needs to enter the personal steamID.
 Project developer's page is displayed by default.
 The following IDs are available for test:
    * 76561198402813649
    * 76561198302224528
    * 76561198399481384